Story Splitting Is a Competitive Advantage

 - Updated status

-Each slice should deliver a piece of value on its own and still contribute to the full solution.
+Each slice should deliver a piece of value on its own.

 Slice Stories Like a Pro